hankster/Neckerworld/README.md

 The following repositories have provided code for this project
 * stb_image - v2.23 - public domain image loader - http://nothings.org/stb
 * rapidjson - THL A29 Limited, a Tencent company, and Milo Yip.
 All rights reserved.
-* mtserveer - https://github.com/vichargrave/threads.git and wqueue and tcpsockets
+* mtserver - https://github.com/vichargrave/threads.git and wqueue and tcpsockets

 ## Issues